Bangka - North Sulawesi

 This bay is covered in hard and soft Coral with lots of Anemones and inhabitants.
 The flat reef continues in a sloping bottom, with Coral outcrops, down to a depth of 35 metres.

-Currents pick up when you go out of the seclusion of the bay
+Currents pick up when you go out of the seclusion of the bay and vary with the tide and weather conditions.

 In the bay you will find an abundance of hard and soft Corals with a variety of colours and lots of Anemones with their inhabitants.
+Great site for night diving and snorkeling.

 Batu Sahaung - [2]

-Only 10 minutes by boat this site consists of a series of large underwater pinnacles that break the
+Only 10 minutes by boat this site consists of a series of large underwater pinnacles that break the surface.

 The current can be strong and visibility is around 15 metres.

 The depth is between 5 and 40 metres.
-There is so much marine life
+There is so much marine life and an abundance of soft Corals; you will need to dive this site more then once.

-in the Fans.
+in the sea fans.

 Lagoon Sahaung - [3]